isomerpages/nrf-ctrlshift/pages/Our Truck.md

                             alt="title page truck"
                             class="title-page-truck" style="width: auto"
                         />
-											<p class="subtitle-main">Get the chance to catch Singapore's first ever CTRL+SHIFT truck!
-Spot us to<br> participate in our giveaway and redeem bubble tea or a lenticular card!<br> Participants will get first dibs to attend our upcoming, secret insider experiences</p>
+											<p class="subtitle-main">Get the chance to catch Singapore's first ever CTRL+SHIFT truck! <br>Spot us to participate in our giveaway and get up close and personal with  our STE industry experts! <br> Participants will get first dibs to attend our upcoming, secret insider experiences.</p>
                     </div>
                 </div>
                 <img